acoppes/acoppes/site/_posts/2026-03-29-design-decisions-when-building-games-using-ecs2.markdown

 }
 ```

+This helped in keeping internal to the systems originating the event how the event happened, and keep clear to the ones reacting that they are reacting to the event not to the internal data change in some way.
+Also allows me to react in different systems without having to know the react logic (in the case of the health, check the previous and current state).

 # Custom Editor Window for Entities

-LeoECS lite already has a way to see components data in the inspector but it does it with gameobjects and over time it became a bit limited for me so I decided to create my own editor window reusing part of the code.
+LeoECS lite already has a way to see components data in the inspector but it does it with gameobjects and over time it became a bit limited and annoying for me so I decided to create my own editor window reusing part of the code.

 This is the window I normally use when checking for data: